sklf/USTC_lab/content/zh/authors/JinboChen/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
-Students
+- 博士生
 ---

 Jinbo Chen received B.S. from Hefei University of Technology in 2014 and  M.S. from Washington University in St.Louis in 2016.
 He is currently pursuing the Ph.D. degree at the School of Cyberspace Science and Technology, University of Science and Technology of China, Hefei, China.
 He is supervised by Prof. Yan Chen and Prof. Qibin Sun.
 His current research interests include wireless sensing, digital health.